1936 - 1989

 (Before I left KCMO, 132 Linwood Blvd. became a vacant lot.
 I recently heard that it still is at this writing, September 26, 2008.)

 About a year and a half later, September 1, 1968, I met Drew.
-I'd just left Chicago before the fiasco know as the Democratic Convention got into full swing.
+I'd just left Chicago before the fiasco known as the Democratic Convention got into full swing.
 My destination was California, with a few stops along the way.
-(Some guys in Chicago said I ought to make a stop in Kansas City, and that's where I wound up, wondered around, totally irresponsible and looking for opportunities.
+(Some guys in Chicago said I ought to make a stop in Kansas City, and that's where I wound up, wandered around, totally irresponsible and looking for opportunities.
 I'd heard about this organization from a poster I'd seen on the bulletin board of a local Methodist Church.
 They were having a picnic that Sunday and meeting at what would become know collectively as the Phoenix House, to collect those who would need a ride to the picnic grounds.
 The picnic/party was being held at some member's private property out in the country somewhere.
 I met Drew at that picnic and I wound up living with him from that day until the day he died, 21 years and 29 days later.

 Drew & I ~ 1969 and 1978